ocean-tracking-network/biologging_standardization/templates/fields/references.md

 # Field Name
-references
+References

 ## Definition
-Published or web-based references that describe the data or methods
+Published or web-based references that describe the data or methods.

 ## Format
 DOI or URL